HannaTronsen/Project-Bling-Empire/documentation/vision.md

 ## MVP - Stock Assistant V2
-The MVP of this project is just to evaluate stocks from different stock exchanges and give them a rating.
-The results will in the first iteration only be exported into a sortable csv file with the top performing companies at the top.
-It will behave much like V1 of the stock assistant described on my [hobby page](https://hannatronsen.herokuapp.com/projects) but with better and more reliable code.
-By using coorporate coding standards and testing approaches, we can trust the result more than we could we V1.
-It will also have better error handeling and scalability possibilites.
+The primary goal of this project is to assess stocks from various stock exchanges and assign them ratings.
+Initially, the results will be exported into a sortable CSV file, where the top-performing companies will be listed at the beginning.
+This iteration will resemble Version 1 of the stock assistant mentioned on my [hobby page](https://hannatronsen.herokuapp.com/projects), but with improved and more reliable code.
+By adhering to corporate coding standards and employing thorough testing methodologies, we can place greater confidence in the accuracy and reliability of the results compared to Version 1.
+Moreover, the updated version features more enhanced error handling capabilities and also provide better scalability options for future expansion.

 ## Future vision
 - Make the CSV data into an interactive report that will only give you the most important information and the most interesting companies.
 It should give a run down of why the company passed the stock evaluation check and back the findings with real investing theories and best practices applied in order to deem the stock as a safe investment in the long run.